Techtonique/nnetsauce/README.md

 ## Contributing

-Please, read the [Code of Conduct](CONTRIBUTING.md) first.
+Contributions are welcome.
+Please, make sure to __read__ the [Code of Conduct](CONTRIBUTING.md) first.

 A few things that we could explore are:

 - Creating a great documentation on [readthedocs.org](https://readthedocs.org/)
 - Combine `Custom` objects with your fertile imagination (and provide with tests in directory - provide links)
-- Better manage the dates for MTS objects
+- Better management of dates for MTS objects
-- Dealing with additional deterministic regressors (DO IT)
+- Dealing with additional deterministic regressors in MTS objects
+- Make package available on PyPI (for those who want)
+- Enrich the tests (if necessary)

 ## Dependencies